Our Commitment to Caviar Excellence, quality and Responsible Practices

 Our team of Caviar master and Bio-technician visit partner Caviar farms and production facilities regularly so that we are able to select the finest Caviar whilst balancing that with the welfare of the Sturgeon.
 Our primary aim is that the Sturgeon be reared in as close to their natural habitat as possible.
 These farms comply with the highest standards governing the well-being of the fish whilst respecting the environmental.

-The Caviar are prepared and packed in the ultra-modern laboratories of the fish farm which adhere to stringent requirements of European Union and US health standards.
+The Caviar are prepared and packed in the ultra-modern laboratories of the fish farm which adhere to stringent requirements of UK, European Union and US health standards.
 We will only work with sites approved and licenced by CITES (Convention on international trade of Endangered Species of Wild Fauna and Flora).

 Example of label to be affixed in the country of origin on all primary caviar containers

 HUS: Standard species code, here “Huso huso” or Giant Sturgeon